Erallie/xs-notify/README.md

 This is a desktop application that runs alongside XSOverlay and pushes your windows desktop notifications to display in VR.
 It uses the [Windows Notification Listener API](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/notification-listener) to listen for notifications.

-There is an option in the settings to specify a **whitelist/blacklist** to include or exclude certain apps from being pushed to XSOverlay.

 > ### IMPORTANT NOTE
 > In order for XS Notify to relay notifications to XS Overlay, the notification toast *must* show up on your screen.
 If the toast does not appear on your screen (like for example, if the toast is blocked because you are in full screen), the notification will not be pushed to XSOverlay.
+# Features
+- Settings to specify a **whitelist/blacklist** to include or exclude certain apps from being pushed to XSOverlay.
+- An option to have the **display time** of notifications be **dynamically set** based on the amount of text in a notification and your reading speed.
+- Options to **launch on system startup** and **minimize to the system tray**.
 # Installation
 1. Head over to the [Releases](https://github.com/Erallie/xs-notify/releases) page and find the latest release.
 2. Under **Assets**, download `xs-notify.exe`